 We echo that thought, and only hope these experiences will spur learnings and planning, to help us be ready for anything in the future — even the most dire of circumstances.

-Stay tuned for more coverage on ‘Diabetes Disaster Mode’ here at the ‘Mine.
+This is part of our continued coverage on ‘Diabetes Disaster Mode’ here at the ‘Mine.
 Have stories to share?
-Please ping us on Twitter or Facebook or via email at email@example.com.
+Please ping us on Facebook, Instagram, Twitter or via email at firstname.lastname@example.org.
 Thank you!